ArtHitParade

 The best pink diamonds meet the qualification of Fancy Vivid Pink, characterized by the absolute purity of the color with no hues of purple, orange, brown or gray.
 This feature provides an excellent homogeneity of color throughout the bulk of the gem.

-On November 10 in Geneva, Christie's sells a cushion cut fancy vivid pink of VVS2 clarity weighing 16.08 carats, mounted on a ring in a surrounding of rows of small diamonds, lot 409 estimated CHF 22M.
+On November 10, 2015, Christie's sold for CHF 29M from a lower estimate of CHF 22M a cushion cut fancy vivid pink of VVS2 clarity weighing 16.08 carats, mounted on a ring in a surrounding of rows of small diamonds, lot 409.

 The largest cushion-shaped fancy vivid pink diamond to come to auction, for sale Nov 10 in Geneva. pic.twitter.com/t5nT7XYV6s